 Celluloid Bainbridge 2018: A Retrospective

-The Festival Retrospective will take place all day Sunday at the Historic Lynwood Theatre.
-Revisit the highlights of this quintessentially island festival with films like “Boomtown,” “Outsourced,” “The Gefilte Fish Chronicles,” and “Birth of a Salesman.”
-The retrospective is co-curated by Kathleen Thorne, the festival’s founder and mastermind, and TJ Faddis, former long-time manager of the Lynwood Theatre.
-From feature-length dramas to documentaries, comedy shorts, and experimental music videos, the films in this year’s lineup represent the creativity, the hilarity, and the heart that have defined Celluloid from the very beginning.
-Admission is FREE all day Sunday.
+Festival-goers revisited the highlights of the festival with films like “Boomtown,” “Outsourced,” “The Gefilte Fish Chronicles,” and “Birth of a Salesman.”
+This year’s featured film was “The Fundamentals of Caring,” based on “The Revised Fundamentals of Caregiving,” the best-selling novel by island author Jonathan Evison.
+The retrospective was co-curated by Kathleen Thorne, the festival’s founder and mastermind, and TJ Faddis, former long-time manager of the Lynwood Theatre.
+From feature-length dramas to documentaries, comedy shorts, and experimental music videos, the films in this year’s lineup represented the creativity, the hilarity, and the heart that have defined Celluloid from its very beginning.

 what's next for celluloid?

 It’s been a tremendous pleasure to serve the local community of filmmakers and film enthusiasts and to offer an experience that is truly representative of Bainbridge Island.
 Thanks to everyone whose participation has made Celluloid Bainbridge Film Festival possible throughout the years.